Oklahoma Labor Laws Guide

 Right-to-work law in Oklahoma

-This means that employees in Oklahoma may choose whether or not to join a labor union without being afraid of or losing their job.
+Oklahoma is another right-to-work state — this means that employees in Oklahoma may choose whether or not to join a labor union without being afraid of losing their job.

 On that account, no person in the state of Oklahoma can be required, as a condition or continuation of employment, to: